 The project of displacing police and prisons is not primarily a project of doing less.
 As abolitionists such as Dr. Angela Davis and Dr. Ruth Wilson Gilmore teach us, the displacement of these systems is primarily a labor of creation, not destruction.
 To end violence, it is imperative that we ask, what is currently producing safety?
 What are the barriers to the expansion and greater efficacy of those strategies?
 If an honest and rigorous account leads us to see both policing and the resources our society commits to it as compromising that safety work, then it is our duty to make the shifts necessary for people to survive.

-A longer version of this work, including citations, will be available on Square One’s website (www.squareonejustice.org)
+Editors’ Note: A longer version of this work, including citations, will be available at Square One.